 - Sharing or copying of code through any medium such as email, text, snapchat etc., and plagiarism, in addition to other dishonest behaviors, are all considered to be academic dishonesty.
-No information regarding the project, quiz, and exam solutions may be shared by students except for a discussion at a conceptual level. - Collaboration (helping out others at a conceptual level through discussions) is encouraged in the course.
-However, looking at any piece of a classmate's code, sharing files, searching for solutions found online, or using someone else to complete an assignment or the final project is strictly prohibited. - Any student found to have violated these rules, whether a provider or receiver of an unauthorized help, will be given a zero on that assignment and will be reported to the Honor Court.
-If students aren't clear on what constitutes plagiarism, ask the course staff. - It is strongly encouraged for you to visit the course staff in-office hours whenever you have doubts.
+No information regarding in-class activities, weekly homework assignments, project, quiz, and exam solutions may be shared by students except for a discussion at a conceptual level when allowed. - Collaboration (helping out others at a conceptual level through discussions) is encouraged in the course.
+However, looking at any piece of your peer's code, sharing files, searching for solutions found online, or using someone else to code your solution is strictly prohibited. - Any student found to have violated these rules, whether a provider or receiver of an unauthorized help, will be given a zero on that assignment and will be reported to the Honor Court.
+Additional penalty like grade deduction may be applied depending on the severity of the case.
+If you aren't clear on what constitutes plagiarism, ask the course staff. - NOTE: Students will have the opportunity to inform the instructor in case they took any unauthorized help for a particular assignment within 24 hours of the submission deadline.
+In such a case they will receive no credit for that particular assignment and no further action will be taken. - It is strongly encouraged for you to visit the course staff in-office hours whenever you have doubts.